 This 18-piece set of wide-mouth glass meal prep containers comes with a variety of different sizes to meet your varying food storage needs. including an option for snack foods.
-The stain-proof, odor free, leak-proof, glass containers feature easy latching lids that ensure a secure seal, making certain your meal won’t find itself in the bottom of your lunch bag.
-The lids are made from BPA-free plastic, but aren’t designed to be used in the microwave and, since they feature a soft rubber seal, probably shouldn’t be put in the dishwasher.
-Microwave, oven, and freezer safe, Glasslock’s containers are made to go anywhere.
+The stain-proof, odor-free, spill-proof, containers feature easy latching lids that ensure a secure airtight seal, making certain your meal won’t find itself in the bottom of your lunch bag.
+The lids are made from BPA-free plastic, but aren’t designed to be used in the microwave and, since they feature a soft silicone rubber seal, probably shouldn’t be put in the dishwasher.
+However, the glass bottoms are microwave-, oven-, and freezer-safe.
 Just don’t drop them.

 This heavy-duty glass meal prep container from Ikea offer portability, convenience, and surprisingly durability.
 Since you start with a set of three, this is great for those who are looking to ease into meal prep rather than diving in head first.
 As my personal lunch container, this glass dish has stood up to countless cycles through the microwave and dishwasher, as well as a few falls onto the kitchen floor.
-And, like Glasslock, this container sports a snap-lock lid that seals in both air and liquids, ensuring nothing gets out, not even odors.
+And, like Glasslock, this food storage container sports a snap-lock lid that seals in both air and liquids, ensuring nothing gets out, not even odors.

 Rubbermaid 8-piece Glass Food Storage Set – $23

-This 8-piece glass set from Rubbermaid easily covers a week’s worth of tasty office lunches.
+This eight-piece glass set from Rubbermaid easily covers a week’s worth of tasty office lunches.
 Constructed with sleek, crystal-clear tempered glass, these containers can go straight from the fridge to the oven or microwave and back again.
 With nested sizes and thin snap-on lids, they are easy to store in your freezer or cupboard without taking up too much space.
 Whether you’re looking for a better way to store leftover food or just want to prep ahead of time for the week, these glass containers are a great mid-range option to help meet your needs.

-Another option is to carry your meals in a stainless steel container.
+Another food storage option is to carry your meals in a stainless steel meal prep container.
 While this material won’t be the most practical for people in colder climates, there’s something effortlessly stylish about these vessels.
 Plus, they’re excellent at keeping hot foods steaming hot.

 LunchBot – $35

-A great way to tackle meal prep is to make a soup, stew or chili that’ll last you through the week.
-And once you’ve cooked up for your favorite liquid meal, store it in the 16oz thermal container from LunchBot.
-Its stainless steel body holds up to two cups of food and perfectly regulates temperatures.
+A great way to tackle meal prep is to make a soup, stew, or chili that willl last you through the week.
+And once you’ve cooked up for your favorite liquid meal, store it in the airtight 16-ounce thermal container from LunchBot.
+Its stainless steel body holds up to 2 cups of food and perfectly regulates temperatures.
 It’s also a great option if you want something warm with your cold lunch but don’t have a microwave available.

 To-Go Ware 2-Tier Stainless Lunch Box – $22

 If you want a versatile meal kit that includes more than just a container, you might be interested in a meal prep kit, which include plastic containers with additional useful items and temperature control measures.
 Although these sets might be great for car commuters, they have multiple pieces, making them somewhat awkward for other forms of commuting.
 A kit might not be the best choice for those of us riding bikes or hopping on public transportation.